farazAV/AppVirality-Android-SDK-2.0/README.md

 ```
 (or)

-If you already have an <b>INSTALL_REFERRER</b> receiver, use following code block in your onReceive method:
+If you already have an <b>INSTALL_REFERRER</b> receiver, use following code block in the onReceive method of your broadcast receiver

 ```java
 	if (extras != null && extras.containsKey("referrer")) {